Driveways And Different Types

 Resin Bound or Resin Bonded Gravel

 Resin bound gravel is simply gravel that is bound together with a resin.
 The resin can be either clear to show off the natural colour of the gravel, or it can be coloured to give a more uniform appearance.
 Like permeable asphalt, resin bound gravel must also be laid on a permeable surface.

 There is an important (if pedantic) distinction to be made between resin bound gravel and resin bonded gravel.
 I used to get these two mixed up all the time, much to the amusement of fellow colleagues and contractors.
 Resin bound gravel, like permeable or porous asphalt is made up of (relatively) large pieces of gravel held together with resin, with void in between the gravel stones.
 Resin bonded gravel is simply gravel that has been stuck to a surface using resin, and is not necessarily permeable.

-Resin bound surfaces for driveways are a relatively new product on the UK market.
+Resin driveways are a relatively new product on the UK market.
 They aren’t used domestically a great deal because they are fairly expensive and not that well known.
 But resin bound surfaces are very flexible, particular in terms of colour, and can be laid on top of an existing surface if it’s in good enough condition.